ochrons/scalajs-spa-tutorial/README.md

 under the Font Awesome `fonts` folder into the appropriate place under our project.
 If you need to copy other resources, you can use the same code just by modifying the path definitions.

 Finally we need to tell SBT to actually run this task at the appropriate moment.
-Since we need the compiled LESS result, it has to happen after the fact, but it also has to happen before the application is finally put together so that the files are in place for packaging or running the app.
+Since we need the compiled CSS output, it has to happen after the fact, but it also has to happen before the application is finally put together so that the files are in place for packaging or running the app.

 ```scala